CoralCoralCoralCoral/documentation/sprints/sprint_4/use_cases.md

 #### **Step 3** -- The User continues playing.

 ### 8. **Postcondition** -- The action is applied and a pop up informing the user of the change is given.

+### 9. Test

+#### Test 1
+- Step 1: Select the testing strategy button.
+- Step 2: Select a different testing strategy.
+Check if it is implemented correctly.
+If not FAIL.